logicalgraphs/CryptoCoin/README.md

   * Evening Star

 * offer recommendations on e-coins from candlesticks

+* create a spot-check that runs the numbers on any arbitrary yahoo-symbol

 * build predictive model based off of recommendations
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
   * map FCAS coin uuids to cmc_ids